jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 Lastly, outlier values (O) are values that significantly deviate from the rest; these values could either be extremely small or extremely large.
 To effectively identify outliers, I generated a stacked column chart.
 While nothing out of the blue, we were surprised to see that there are only 30 private household residents reported speaking French exclusively.

-To measure the correctness of the data, we compared this dataset to the 2021 Population Census on the Knowledge of the official language for the total population excluding institutional residents.
+To measure the correctness of the data, we compared this dataset to the 2021 Population Census on the [Knowledge of the official language for the total population excluding institutional residents](https://www12.statcan.gc.ca/census-recensement/2021/dp-pd/prof/details/page.cfm?Lang=E&SearchText=ottawa&DGUIDlist=2021A000011124,2021A00053506008&GENDERlist=1,2,3&STATISTIClist=1,4&HEADERlist=12).
 There were no major discrepancies, except for minor differences ranging from 0.1% to 0.5% between the two datasets.
 These differences are not statistically concerning and may be attributed to the sampling methods used - one based on 25% data vs the full 100% census data.

 To sum up, the data is mostly accurate, given that it has an acceptable level of correctness and a decent level of validity.
 The only issue at stake in this data set is the small number of missing values.

 Support your claims by citing relevant sources.
 Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).

-**For example:**

-As Cairo (2016) argues, a data visualization should be truthful...

 ### 3.2.
 Cleaning Data